isa-group/SLA4OAI-TC/specs/index.md

 ### 11. Plans application

 First `base` keyword is proposed as the common base plan.
-All limits and guaraties applied to base applies to all plans.
+All limits in base plan apply to all plans.

 Then, a specific plan inherits definitions from `base` and can override any limit to make it more concrete or relaxed.